dom1torii/cs2config/README.md

 - Made mostly for movement with the most recent binds.
 - Server connect aliases (list_servers to list them all).
 - Easy to install.

+## Help
+This config has some useful command-like aliases you might wanna use.
+All of them start with `*`.
+To see all these aliases, type `*help` into your CS2 console.

 ## Install